luftreich/blog_source/source/_posts/2012-03-14-os161-file-system-calls.markdown

 So in the switch branch of `sys_lseek`, we should first pack (`$a2:$a3`) into a 64-bit variable, say `sys_pos`.
 Then we use `copyin` to copy `whence` from user stack (`tf->tf_sp+16`).

-Here is a code snippet demonstrating how to do this:

 ### Get 64-bit return value of `sys_lseek`